CUSTOMER STORY

 After years of working with Kubernetes and understanding the complexity therein, Umadas wanted a trustworthy method of raising and prioritizing potential areas of concern, to help his team automatically understand and surface an accurate view of risk.
 To turn risk into remediation, he also wanted to understand how risks are mapped to the actual Kubernetes implementation, and ultimately suggest potential remediations.
 The most critical thing for the security team is the quality and actionability of the data.

 Umadas says, “Kubernetes is a new, ever in flux, and complex techstack, which requires security engineers to be on top of the state of the art around kubernetes security or even implementation paradigms to accurately assess risk for any potential misconfiguration.
-Threat vectors serve as a critical interface between KSOC’s expertise in kubernetes and misconfigurations in my environment to allow my team to quickly assess risks relevant to our org.”
+Threat vectors serve as a critical interface between RAD's expertise in kubernetes and misconfigurations in my environment to allow my team to quickly assess risks relevant to our org.”

 Guardrails and a secure Kubernetes baseline